 If your application has been declined you can appeal the decision.

 If the appeal is unsuccessful you cannot appeal again.

 What if my child loses their travel pass?

-If you're a student aged 16-19 and live more than 3 miles away from the school or college you can get help with the cost of travelling expenses.
+If you're a student aged 16-18 (19-25 with SEND) and live more than 3 miles away from the school or college you can get help with the cost of travelling expenses.

 You must be a full-time student and either you or your parent/guardian must receive either Income Support, Job Seeker’s Allowance (Income Based) or Working Tax Credit with a household income of less than £15,910.